[View Printable Version]

 TYPICAL WORK ACTIVITIES

-Evaluates applications, credentials and transcripts to determine adequacy of education and experience for teaching certification.
+Evaluates applications, credentials, transcripts, course work, and approved programs to determine adequacy of education and experience for teaching certification.

 Assists and advises candidates in preparing a complete, accurate and comprehensive application.